-The history of Saint Dominic Academy, among Jersey City's oldest continuously operating high schools, is also intertwined with two social clubs in Jersey City--the Carteret Club for men and the Jersey City Woman's Club.
+Saint Dominic Academy is among Jersey City's oldest continuously operating high schools.
+Its history is also associated with two Jersey City social clubs--the Carteret Club for men and the Jersey City Woman's Club.

 Saint Dominic Academy

-The original academy included both a coeducational grammar school as well as a much smaller all-girls secondary division.
+The original academy started with a coeducational grammar school and a much smaller all-girls secondary division.
 The founders, administrators, and teachers were the Sisters of Saint Dominic of Caldwell, who came to New Jersey from Germany by way of New York City.
 The cornerstone for the First Street convent and school building was laid on May 24, 1878, and the academy received its official charter on September 21, 1882.
 The school was enlarged to the east with an addition completed in November 1888.

-In 1915, St. Dominic Academy opened a special annex in a large vacant home at 669 Bergen Avenue between Kensington and Duncan Avenues for the use of its secondary school programs.
-The secondary division students would follow one of three different courses: academic, commercial, or stenographic.
+In 1915, St. Dominic Academy opened a special annex in a large vacant home at 669 Bergen Avenue between Kensington and Duncan Avenues for its secondary school programs.
+The secondary division students followed one of three different courses: academic, commercial, or stenographic.
 The Academy's lower grades remained on First St. and later became known as St. Boniface R.C.
 School.
-During the 1930's, St. Dominic's operated out of 20 Bentley Avenue, and on March 7, 1942 the school removed to its current location on the corner of Duncan Avenue and Hudson (now Kennedy) Boulevard.
+During the 1930s, St. Dominic's operated out of 20 Bentley Avenue.
+On March 7, 1942, the school was removed to its current location on the corner of Duncan Avenue and Hudson (now Kennedy) Boulevard.

-The school had purchased its new premises from the old Carteret Club of Jersey City.
-The streets surrounding the Academy included some of Jersey City's largest homes and most prestigious addresses such as the tall luxury apartment building across the street where Jersey City Mayor Frank Hague resided.
-During the years that followed, St. Dominic's was able to expand and increase its enrollment in its new home.
+The school purchased its new premises from the Carteret Club of Jersey City.
+Some of Jersey City's largest homes and most prestigious addresses, such as Jersey City Mayor Frank Hague's luxury apartment building at 2600 Kennedy Boulevard, dominated the neighborhood.
+During the years that followed, St. Dominic expanded and increased its enrollment at the location.

 While the property has mostly retained its original exterior features, a new wing for laboratories in the sciences and language was added to the campus in 1994.
-The original mission of St. Dominic Academy was to educate immigrant girls under the motto: "Empowering Women for Leadership" to which it has remained true during its more than 135 years.
+The Academy's mission to educate immigrant girls under the motto: "Empowering Women for Leadership" has remained during its more than 135 years.

 At the turn of the twentieth century, social clubs and organizations were at their peak of popularity throughout the United States.
-Local historian Harriet Phillips Eaton claims that there were approximately 50 clubs in Jersey City.
-They were mostly sex-segregated social and civic organizations except when members gathered for special occasions and speakers.
+Local historian Harriet Phillips Eaton claims that approximately 50 clubs began in Jersey City.
+They were mostly sex-segregated social and civic organizations, except when men and women gathered for special occasions and speakers.

 Among the men's clubs were the Crescent Club, Catholic Club, Jersey City Club, New Jersey Club, Elk's Club, and Palma Club.
-Politics was on the agenda at the Hudson County Democratic Society and Union League.
-Sports enthusiasts could join the Athletic Club, Golf Club and New Jersey Athletic Club.
-There were gun clubs, such as the Carteret Gun Club of Bergen Point (Bayonne) that held pigeon shouting, and boating clubs, such as the Orion Rowing and Athletic Association and Hudson Boat Club.
+Politics was on the agenda at the Hudson County Democratic Society and the Union League.
+Sports enthusiasts joined the Athletic Club, Golf Club, and New Jersey Athletic Club.
+Gun clubs, such as the Carteret Gun Club of Bergen Point (Bayonne), held pigeon shouting, and boating clubs, such as the Orion Rowing and Athletic Association and Hudson Boat Club, were popular.

 One particularly popular men's club was the Carteret Club.
 Founded on November 17, 1885, the members rented for a time the old De Mott homestead on historic Bergen Square, near Vroom and Academy streets.
 W.W.
 Coffin was its first president.
 The club may have been named for either Sir George Carteret, one of the two royal proprietors of colonial New Jersey, or his cousin Philip Carteret, the colony's first proprietary governor (1665-1682).

 In March 1889, the club built a "Romanesque shingle-style club house" at the northeast corner of Bergen Avenue and Mercer (former Church) Street (Gabrielan 74).
-The four-story brick building held all the entertainment and social amenities of the day--bathing, bowling alleys and cycling on the ground floor; billiard room, game and smoking rooms and reading room.
-The third floor had a ladies' parlor, music room and library.
-The fourth floor gymnasium was also used for receptions and performances.
+The four-story brick building had all the entertainment and social amenities of the day--bathing, bowling alleys, and cycling on the ground floor; and billiard, game, smoking, and reading rooms.
+The third floor had a ladies' parlor, music room, and library.
+The fourth-floor gymnasium was also used for receptions and performances.
 The club boasted 358 active members and 245 associate members, namely women who "enjoy the privileges of the club on Thursday evenings, and all afternoons, excepting Sundays and holidays" (McLean 184).

 Across the street from the Carteret Club building between Duncan and Fairview Avenues was the Carteret Garage and the small city park known as the Vorhees Quadrangle.
-During the 1950's the park was enlarged and renamed in honor of World War II veterans S/Sgt.
+During the 1950s, the park was enlarged and renamed in honor of World War II veterans S/Sgt.
 Robert H. Boyd, Lt.
 Walter M. Boyd, and Pfc.
-Joseph McGuiness who grew up on Duncan Avenue.
+Joseph McGuiness, who grew up on Duncan Avenue.
 The park was recently renovated by the city in 2015.
-The adjacent Boyd-McGuiness Apartments for senior citizens, built in 1981, takes its name from the park.
-The Carteret Garage still carried the name of the men's club into the 1960's.
+The adjacent Boyd-McGuiness Apartments for senior citizens, ca 1981, takes its name from the park.
+The Carteret Garage carried the name of the men's club into the 1960s.

-In 1942, the Carteret Club sold the property for the relocation of Saint Dominic's Academy.
-The club continued to held meetings at a restaurant on Fairmount Avenue becoming the Bergen Carteret Club.
-Its last meetings were held at the Yellow Bowl Restaurant on Sip Avenue, now site of the Hudson County Community Culinary Institute.
+In 1942, the Carteret Club sold its property to Saint Dominic Academy.
+The club continued to hold meetings at a Fairmount Avenue restaurant and was renamed the Bergen Carteret Club.
+Its last meetings were held at the Yellow Bowl Restaurant on Sip Avenue, now the site of the Hudson County Community College Culinary Institute.

-On March 30, 2015, Saint Dominic's added an off-site property to its campus from a generous donation.
-It is the former 6,000 square-foot meeting house of the Woman's Club of Jersey City property located on Fairmount Avenue, around the corner from the historic Divine Fairmount (now Fairmount Hotel) on Kennedy Boulevard and one block from the academy.
+On March 30, 2015, Saint Dominic added an off-site property to its campus from a generous donation.
+It is the former 6,000 square-foot meeting house of the Woman's Club of Jersey City, now Siena Hall.
+Located on Fairmount Avenue, around the corner from the historic Divine Fairmount (now Fairmount Hotel) on Kennedy Boulevard, it is one block from the academy.

 In 1898, the Woman's Club sponsored and published the writing of Jersey City and Its Historic Sites by Harriet Eaton to preserve the history of the city.
-In 1911, while she was president of the Woman's Club, Mabel Smith Douglass and her members participated in a campaign to convince the Trustees of Rutgers University to establish a separate public college for women in New Jersey.
+In 1911, while she was president of the Woman's Club, Mabel Smith Douglass led her members in a campaign for the Trustees of Rutgers University to found a separate public college for women in New Jersey.
 Backed by the New Jersey State Federation of Women's Clubs, she succeeded in the founding of the New Jersey College for Women in 1918 and became its first dean.
-The college was renamed for Douglass in 1955 and is now Rutgers, Douglass Residential College.
+In 1955, the college was renamed for Douglass and is now Rutgers Douglass Residential College.